RADHAZ / EMF Directive

 This risk assessment should also take employees at particular risk into account; employees at particular risk are those which may be more susceptible to effects from EMF exposure (such as their wearing of active implanted medical devices (AIMDs), passive implanted medical devices (PIMDs) or body-worn medical devices (BWMDs) or of their pregnancy) and employees who work in close proximity to electro-explosive devices, explosive materials or flammable atmospheres.

-Site Surveys– WEMEC can survey working environments in accordance with the EMF directive 2013/35/EU.
+Site Surveys– WEMEC can survey working environments or equipment in accordance with the following;

-WEMEC can write company EMF Directive Polices for systems such as DAS
+WEMEC can write company EMF Directive Polices for systems or the workplace.

 WEMEC offers a full theoretical and practical service to meet the requirements of BS 6656:2002, assessment of inadvertent ignition of flammable atmospheres by radio-frequency radiation.
 WEMEC can offer this service in both the Land and Marine environments.